openstack-archive/magnetodb-specs/doc/source/spec-template.rst

 Some notes about using this template:

-* Not all blueprints need a specs http://link.here.com
+* Not all blueprints need a spec http://link.here.com

 * Your spec should be in ReSTructured text, like this template.